liesenf/andreasliesenfeld.github.io/talking-chinese-characters.md

- <i> Keywords: voice bot development *** conversation design *** dialog system </i>
+ <i> Keywords: voice bot development *** conversation design *** conversational user interface </i>

-** UNDER CONSTRUCTION **

-We develop a voice assistant that helps the user specify Chinese characters in personal names through dialog.
+We develop a voice assistant skill that helps the user specify Chinese characters in personal names through dialog.
 In natural conversation this task arises when speakers want to know how the name of a person is written.
 Which characters the speaker is referring to can often not be directly inferred from the pronunciation of the name due to the large number of homophones in Mandarin Chinese personal names.
 Names can also contain a large number of possible, sometimes rare, characters, a few hundred possible pronunciations need to be mapped to several thousand possible characters.
 This makes modeling the capacity to specify Chinese characters through dialog a challenging task.
-The aim of this 2-year project of the <a href="http://llt.cbs.polyu.edu.hk/">PolyU Linguistics Theory and Language Technology (LTT) group</a> in Hong Kong is to develop a bot that is able to specify characters through a voice interface with the user.
-This involves an empirical analysis of strategies that speakers use to solve this task, the collection of relevant Chinese personal name databases and the development of a Natural Language Understanding (NLU) module that provides dialog flow, intent recognition and repair functions.
+The aim of this project of the <a href="http://llt.cbs.polyu.edu.hk/">PolyU Linguistics Theory and Language Technology (LTT) group</a> in Hong Kong is to develop a bot skill that is able to specify characters through a conversational interface with the user.

 ### User-driven conversation design and system development

-Our approach to voice interface design is grounded in understanding human interaction.
-How do speakers specify characters in real world talk?
-What strategies do they use and how can we describe their actions systematically?
-We employ video-based analysis of real-world interaction to explore these questions.
+We take a user-driven approach to voice bot development [3].
+First, we study the task in human-human conversation, based on the examination of video recordings of speakers that resolve this task in talk-in-interaction.
+The aim is an empirically-grounded description of strategies as they are used in real-world converasations.
+Next, we develop a prototype conversational user interface for the task that simulate the identified strategies, and we develop a representation of the relevant information that is needed to complete the task in computer-readable formats.
+In this case, databases that contain Chinese personal names and their pronounciations.
+Third, we iteratively test our prototype system design on users in a Wizard-of-Oz setting, and gradually improve user experience by fine-tuning dialog flow, intent recognition, and repair functions.

 Preliminary results show that speakers use at least two strategies to specify features or form of Chinese characters in question.
 Speakers may describe components of the character in question (1).
 Or speakers may provide an example of a word that contains the character in question (2).